 sudo apt install plexmediaserver -y

-During the installation, you may see a prompt asking if you want to replace the repository configuration.
+During installation, you may see a prompt asking whether to replace the repository configuration.
 Type N to keep your DEB822 .sources file, which already contains the correct Signed-By path.
-The installer may create a duplicate .list file, which you can safely ignore or remove.
+The Plex installer creates a commented-out legacy .list file at /etc/apt/sources.list.d/plexmediaserver.list.
+It does not cause conflicts since the entries are disabled, but you can remove it for a cleaner setup:

 systemctl status plexmediaserver